amongfiish/LeoEngine/README.md

 6. Run the build script located within

 If you ran the build script from the terminal, you should now be in the build directory.
-Otherwise, you can find the build library files in *LeoEngine/build/*
+Otherwise, you can find the built library files in *LeoEngine/build/*